 The Federal Unlawful Internet Gambling Enforcement Act of 2006 does not make it illegal to play online poker or casino games.
 It is applicable to companies that process payments received from online gambling activities and not to individuals who indulge in online gambling as players.
 The law places strict regulatory oversight concerning how online gambling transactions can be processed in order to make the financial end of online gambling safer for both players and gambling site operators.

 Connecticut Gambling Laws

-Connecticut players who are interested in reviewing the actual laws and statutes governing gambling in the state can visit the official State of Connecticut Government Website for access to this information.
+Connecticut players who are interested in reviewing the actual laws and statutes governing gambling in the state can visit the General Statutes Of Connecticut (sec 53-278a) for access to this information.

 Connecticut Gambling Laws FAQs

 What Are The Consequences Of Unregulated Gambling In Connecticut?

 If you participate in any unregulated behavior that the state has defined as gambling you could receive a class B misdemeanor charge.
 To the state of Connecticut, gambling means any game where a person risks money or anything of value on a game of chance.
 It was written to specifically mention poker and a host of casino games like Blackjack, Craps, Roulette and slot machines.
 Class B misdemeanors in Connecticut can put you in jail for up to 6 months with up to $1000 in fines.